broadinstitute/latent-dynamical-systems/README.md

 - **Decoder**: Learns decoder mapping latent variables to gene expression.
 The attributions of latents to genes from the decoder can be interpreted as the learned gene programs.
 - **Spatial Registration**: Registers latent trajectory to each sample via a learnable affine transformation

-## Example of a learned latent trajectory of zebrafish embryogenesis
+## Learned latent trajectory of zebrafish embryogenesis

 https://github.com/user-attachments/assets/245e13f0-da6e-4cf0-8218-157e19fc7419